 Mark and many Elders also had a vision for a Christian School to serve the needs of the covenant children and in 1980 Liberty Christian School was started in the lower level of the church with a Pre-K and Kindergarten program.
 As the school grew, more facilities were needed and a portable building was restored on the property enabling Liberty Christian School to expand to 8th grade.

 More recently, in order to reflect our association with the Presbyterian Church in America, our name was changed to Liberty Church, PCA.
 Still, our church continues to benefit from the leadership of gifted pastors.
-Since December of 2004, Russell B. Sukhia has been the senior pastor.
+Since late 2018, Nathan Moretto has been the senior pastor.
 Barry Cureton is associate pastor.